 Woodworking

 A 12-degree bed creates a 37-degree cutting angle.
 A 20-degree bed makes 45 degrees.
-That eight-degree difference determines what each block plane cuts cleanly.
+That eight-degree difference determines what each block plane cuts cleanly and where each one struggles.

 October 14, 2025